Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Results

 Figure~\ref{fig:PT_kinetic_profiles_vs_exp} compares \gkyl{} steady-state electron kinetic profiles with TCV \#65125 discharge experimental data (PT), provided by Thomson scattering \citep{blanchard2019thomson} and Langmuir probe diagnostics \citep{boedo2009fastlangmuirprobe,tsui2018langmuirprobe}.
 The simulated profiles are taken at the OMP position ($y/\rho_{s0} = 0$, $z/\pi = 0$) and averaged over the last 200~$\mu$s of the simulation.
 We observe reasonable agreement between simulations and experiment for each resolution, particularly in the edge and SOL regions.
 In the core, the density profile overshoots the experimental data close to the inner radial boundary mostly due to the core source.
 The density drops at the inner radial limit due to the absorbing boundary condition.
 Closer to the separatrix and in the SOL, the density profile matches the experimental transition from closed to open field line regions within the reported variability.
 The electron temperature profile shows somewhat greater resolution sensitivity in the transition region, where higher resolution yields a higher temperature at the LCFS.

 We also presents the ion temperature profile, which is not measured experimentally here, in Figure~\ref{fig:PT_kinetic_profiles_vs_exp} (right).
 A local minimum is observed just before the last closed flux surface (LCFS).
 This is due to the propagation of hot eddies along magnetic field lines from the top and bottom of the device into the SOL, locally increasing the ion temperature in these regions.
-In the SOL, the ion temperature is significantly higher than the electron temperature due to the parallel streaming timescale being much longer than the radial drifts.
+In the SOL, the ion temperature is significantly higher than the electron temperature due to the parallel streaming timescale being much longer than the radial drifts. \modifi{ We note that the recycling source used in this study does not capture neutral cooling effects, which may lead to an overestimation of the ion temperature in the SOL (see Section~\ref{sec:conclusions} for further discussion of this limitation). }

 The comparison between resolutions indicates that the coarse simulation captures the main profile features, while finer resolutions modestly improve agreement with experimental density and increase edge temperature gradients.
 In particular, the higher resolution simulation is able to maintain steeper temperature gradients for both ions and electrons.
 This suggests a role for $k_\perp^\text{max}\rho_{s0}\gtrsim 0.6$-scale turbulence: the maximum resolved perpendicular wavenumber is $k_\perp^\text{max}\rho_{s0}\simeq 0.7$ (coarse) versus $\simeq 1.3$ (baseline).
 Since ITG and TEM instabilities typically develop for $k_\perp\rho_{s0}\gtrsim 0.5$, the higher resolution run can distribute free energy to smaller-scale modes that may transport less efficiently owing to increased sensitivity to $E \times B$ shear.